ringcentral/ringcentral-api-docs/docs/analytics/index.md

 The Analytics APIs current supports creating two types of reports:

-1. The [Call Performance Aggregate API](./aggregate/) allows users to get the aggregation of calls count (counter) and time spent (timer) on calls for specified data scopes.
+1. The [Call Line of Business Aggregate API](./aggregate/) allows users to get the aggregation of calls count (counter) and time spent (timer) on calls for specified data scopes.

-2. The [Call Performance Timeline API](./timeline/) allows users to get the view of the count of calls (counter) or time spent on calls (timer) broken down by time frames for specified data scopes.
+2. The [Call Line of Business Timeline API](./timeline/) allows users to get the view of the count of calls (counter) or time spent on calls (timer) broken down by time frames for specified data scopes.
 Supported timeframes are  Hour, Day, Week, and Month

 These APIs can be used to analyze various call-related metrics as stated below: